zjspj/Yeast_genome_assembly_CS199/README_RENHAO.md

 ![work flow](Figures/work_flow.png)

 The entire Assembly work flow is shown in the graph above.
 The blue arrow represents where the result from each step would go.
 After each step, a Busco score is obtained and statistical results are calculated by Quast.
-Lastly, graphs were constructed in the end, and Augustus and Trinity were run for gene annotation results.
+Lastly, graphs were constructed in the end, and Augustus and TrinityStats were run for gene annotation and basic statistical results.
 Each step is explained in the following sections.
-Information about versions are described in the [final paper](https://docs.google.com/document/d/1BDGt6vxnI0uYwd2VWN8QQTd4IVIASFijE2-ZktaumLQ/edit?usp=sharing).
+Information about versions and interpretations are described in the [final paper](https://docs.google.com/document/d/1BDGt6vxnI0uYwd2VWN8QQTd4IVIASFijE2-ZktaumLQ/edit?usp=sharing).

 # III.
 Pipeline Steps